IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

 The following arguments are required:

 * `name` - (Required, string) The name used to identify the IBM Cloud Database instance in the IBM Cloud UI.
 IBM Cloud does not enforce that service names are unique and it is possible that duplicate service names exist.
 The first located service instance is used by Terraform.
+The name must not include spaces.

 ## Attribute Reference

 The following attributes are exported:

-* `id` - The unique identifier of this CIS instance.
+* `id` - The unique identifier of this ICD instance.
-* `plan` - The service plan for this Internet Services' instance
+* `plan` - The service plan for this ICD instance
-* `location` - The location for this Internet Services' instance
+* `location` - The location or region for this ICD instance.
+This will be the same as defined for the provider or its alias.
-* `status` - Status of the CIS instance.
+* `status` - Status of the ICD instance.
 * `id` - The unique identifier of the new database instance (CRN).
 * `status` - Status of resource instance.
 * `adminuser` - userid of the default admistration user for the database, usually `admin` or `root`.